Welcome to SSU's Online Early Start Program (ESP)

 Early Start Math Course Update

-This year SSU is piloting a program through our online Early Start Math course, where students are able to meet their remediation via the completion of the following criteria, regardless of their ELM score:
+Our online Early Start Math course, will allow students to meet their remediation via the completion of the following criteria, regardless of their ELM score:

 You can use ESM10 at SSU to complete your math remediation by completing all class requirements: